pkdindustries/soulshack/README.md

 | `--subagentmax` | 4 | Child agents running at once |
 | `--subagentmaxperchat` | 2 | Child agents running at once for one conversation |

+`--urlwatcher` reads links people post without being asked.
+That reading runs in the background, so the bot keeps answering the channel while it works, and the turn cannot delegate to a child agent: nobody requested the work, so it does not grow into more of it.
+With `--urlwatchersilent` the observation is discarded entirely.

 `--opwatcher` passes the original MODE event to the model with sender attribution, for example `(nick:alice) MODE #channel +o soulshack`.
 It uses the channel's conversation history and sends replies normally, without a watcher-specific prompt template.

 `/stats` shows the last completed model input separately from stored message counts and total provider token usage.